 What about Apple Music’s 11 million paid subs, that should be impressive?

 Really?
 Apple sells 50-75 million iPhones every quarter with Apple Music on them.

 So, you’re telling me that out of, for the sake of argument – 700 million users, with active credit cards for a subscriptions, who are tech-savvy, traditionally more economically well-off, and tastemakers who love all forms of media (especially music), that only a pittance of 11 million are paying for basically all the music in the world in their pocket.
 Only 11 million?
 Again, keep in mind, mostly only 20–25% of those are in the U.S., now it’s only 2–3 million!

 That’s a failure.
 It just is.
 It’s not a revolution.
 It’s perhaps a slow magic show, that has convinced some to pay.
-But, certainly we can agree that not all, not most, not half, not a quarter, not even a piddly 1/5th of America is paying for streaming (altogether).
+But, certainly, we can agree that not all, not most, not half, not a quarter, not even a piddly 1/5th of America is paying for streaming (all together).

 Don’t you dare tell me it’s because people don’t know about streaming either.
 Not now, not after 6 years of Spotify, countless stories on YouTube’s Content ID, a splashy Apple Music rollout, oh and the press from your favorite artist and songwriter talking about it.

 They know about streaming, they just aren’t buying it.